DFiR debate series: Artificial Intelligence in Research and Innovation

 DFiR's working group for this project consists of Frede Blaabjerg, Steffen Bohni and Tine Jess.
 The project is considered a dialogue-initiating platform rather than an analysis forming the basis for recommendations.

-Debate I: The Danish ecosystem - balances and barriers
+DFiR debate meeting I: The Danish ecosystem for Artificial Intelligence - balances and barriers

 Time: Tuesday 12 December 2023, 15:30-17:00